kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 	my-stateful	vela-system	statefulsets.apps                    	My StatefulSet component.
 	...

-When you put this customize component into `Application`, it looks like:
+When you put this customized component into `Application`, it looks like:

 	cat <<EOF | kubectl apply -f -
 	apiVersion: core.oam.dev/v1beta1